UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/4_legion_batch.md

 ```

-Iridis & Emerald
+Other Schedulers
 ----------------

-These use a slightly different scheduler system, so the scripts are slightly different.
+Other systems (e.g. Emerald) may use a slightly different scheduler system, so the scripts can be slightly different -- consult the relevant documentation.

     #$ -pe qlc 24
     #PBS -l nodes=2:ppn=12